Spotlight (Jennifer Hudson song)

-"Spotlight" is a song by American entertainer Jennifer Hudson.
+"Spotlight" is the debut single by American entertainer Jennifer Hudson.
 It was written and produced by Ne-Yo and Norwegian production duo Stargate for Hudson's self-titled debut album (2008).
-The mid-tempo song was released digitally by Arista Records and J Records as the album's first single on June 10, 2008.
+The mid-tempo song was released digitally by Arista Records and J Records as the album's lead single on June 10, 2008.

 The song reached the top 30 of the US Billboard Hot 100.
 Outside the US, it became a top 20 hit in Hungary, Japan, and the United Kingdom.
 "Spotlight" received two Grammy Award nominations at the 2009 ceremony for Best R&B Song and Best Female R&B Vocal Performance.
 The video was voted 12th on BET: Notarized Top 100 videos of 2008.

 Background

 "Spotlight" was written and produced by Ne-Yo along with Mikkel S. Eriksen and Tor Erik Hermansen from Norwegian production duo Stargate.
 In the lead-up to the release of the song, Ne-Yo explained in an interview with Billboard magazine: "They were really trying to figure out where to take her.
 The main issue with Jennifer Hudson is her voice is so huge, so how do you take that and radio-ize it, make it radio-friendly.
 She can't do every song 'cause you'll eventually be tired of it.
 So ("Spotlight") is kind of a classy midtempo, and I hope and pray it does well 'cause Jennifer is an amazing talent."